cucapra/pollen/slow_odgi/README.md

 ### Overview

 `slow-odgi` is a reference implementation of [`odgi`](https://github.com/pangenome/odgi).
 It is written purely in Python, with correctness and clarity as goals and speed as a non-goal.
-Think of it as a code-ey spec for `odgi` functions.
+Think of it as a code-ey spec for `odgi` commands.

 ### Testing